Eric Christopher Hines

-With a strong commitment to music education, Dr. Hines served as percussion instructor for the non-profit Symphony Women’s Association, which provides a free music education to qualifying children in the Tucson area.
-Hines is also a former percussion instructor for the Tucson Academy of Music and Dance, and the Artistry Academy Music and Art.
+At Olivet Nazarene University in Bourbonnais, IL, Dr. Hines teaches Applied Percussion while co-directing Percussion Ensemble, World Percussion Ensemble, and Marching Percussion.
+Eric is also a core faculty member of The People’s Music School in Chicago, where he directs the Spark Wind Ensemble while teaching Applied Percussion and Music Theory.
+Hines is the former percussion instructor for the Tucson Symphony Women’s Association, Tucson Academy of Music and Dance, and the Artistry Academy Music and Art.
 From 2008-2012, Eric served as Graduate Teaching Assistant and Director of Steel Bands at the UA School of Music where he completed his DMA in Percussion Performance.
 From 2004-2008 Hines served as Associate Director of Bands at Los Fresnos High School in south TX.
 He holds a DMA and MM from the University of Arizona, where he studied under Norman Weinberg, and a BME from the University of Illinois Champaign/Urbana, where he studied under William Moersch and Ricardo Flores.
-Eric has also studied with Kimberly Toscano (timpani), Cliff Berrien (Brazilian Percussion), and Ruben Alvarez (Timbales).
+Eric has also studied with Kimberly Toscano (timpani), Cliff Berrien (Brazilian Percussion), and Rubén Alvarez (Timbales).

-In addition to being a SABIAN artist, Eric is a Tycoon Percussion Artist, Vic Firth Scholastic Educator, and DrumDial Artist.
+Eric Hines is a Sabian Artist, Tycoon Percussion Artist, Vic Firth Scholastic Educator, and DrumDial Artist.